 6. “Shop the final hours”

 Remember we mentioned a good CTA should create a sense of urgency?
 This is the one.

 While mentioning the sale is on for only a few more hours, Etsy also highlights it in the CTA.
 This CTA might be particularly effective for converting customers who had been browsing discounted offers earlier but haven’t made a purchase yet.

 Content promotion campaigns have the lowest click-through rates (CTRs) of all email types.
 To increase clicks from your newsletters, you’d better use a strong CTA.

-In its weekly campaigns, Vitamix offers a teaser of the recipe of the week followed by a CTA that invites readers to see the full recipe.
+In its weekly campaigns, Vitamix offers a teaser of the recipe of the week followed by an email CTA that invites readers to see the full recipe.
 This is a perfect combination of email copy and a CTA when you need to generate interest in your content and make people click.